orenazad/riscv-disassembler/README.md

 ## Build Instructions

-Just run `make` in your console in order to build the executable!
+Just run `make` in order to build the executable!
 ```console
 $ make
 ```